Twins and multiples: A guide for NZ employers

 • Phased return: A gradual return to work is particularly beneficial for parents of multiples.

 • Flexible scheduling: Consider options like job sharing, compressed work weeks, or adjusted hours.
+Recognise that the challenges of raising multiples extend well beyond infancy, potentially requiring ongoing flexible arrangements.

 • Remote work options: Working from home can significantly reduce logistical challenges for parents of multiples.